Curtis Bay Coast Guard Yard

 Curtis Bay Coast Guard Yard History

-As World War II ended, work ended for many employees as the shipyard focused on repairing vessels and building wooden boats.
-It also continued to overhaul old ships and create numerous 94-footers.
+- As World War II ended, work ended for many employees as the shipyard focused on repairing vessels and building wooden boats.
+It also continued to overhaul old ships and create numerous larger vessels.

-The prevalence of asbestos at Curtis Bay Coast Guard was beyond excessive.
-The military used more than 300 asbestos-containing products before the EPA’s regulations on its use.
+The use of asbestos at Curtis Bay Coast Guard was typical of both civilian and military shipyards of the time.
+The military used more than 300 asbestos-containing products before the EPA regulated asbestos use.

 Asbestos was known to have been used in the following at the Curtis Bay Coast Guard Yard: